 Altogether, at any given time there may be up to 50 open files as counted today that were not counted in 1985.
-Viewed with these facts in mind, the system is functioning within reasonable parameters as intended.
+Viewed with these facts in mind, as to total files, the system is functioning within reasonable parameters as intended.